dd32/td-gh-ex/readme.txt

 Do you enjoy this theme?
 Send your ideas - issues - wishes at http://www.appointment.com/demo/ .
 Thank you!

 ============================Change Log================================
+@version 1.1
+1. Custom Post Types removed from the Theme
+2. Services section removed as they are implamented by Custom Post Type.
+3. Front Page now showing Blog content with dynamic sidebars.

 @Version 1.0
 released